 We must specify the geometric distortions in the fabric caused by perspective view, creases or simply the 3D volume of the product.
 To accomplish this ambitious goal, we will use the grid tool.
-You can get the Grid window, if you click on icon or select menu Regions > Grid….
+To open the Grid window, click on its icon or select menu Regions > Grid….
 Do not forget to click on the desired region first – you can set the grid for only one region at the time.
 There are two different grid types:

 Use Simple when you have an easy perspective mapping, like a carpet on the floor.
 You will have a rectangle, which you should distort into a trapezoid which matches the desired geometry of the mapping.